GM Announces OnStar Milestones

-From its most humble beginnings – OnStar was initially nothing more than a notification device that the airbags had been deployed in three different 1997 Cadillac models – the OnStar system has evolved into a real force in automotive technology.
+From its most humble beginnings – OnStar was initially nothing more than a notification device that the airbags had been deployed in three different 1997 Cadillac models.
+Of course, it took off quickly.
+The OnStar system has evolved into a real force in automotive technology.
+They started with features that would speed up the emergency response after an accident and moved onto other safety enhancements.
+Today, your OnStar system could even track down your car if it’s been stolen.

 Today, OnStar offers class-leading safety and security services, and offers a number of high-technology perks to drivers, including turn-by-turn navigation, integrated hands-free calling for safer cell phone use, and even a mobile app on both Apple iOS and Google Android platforms that give users remote access to not just data on their automobiles, but allow for remote starting, unlocking and locking of doors and more.